Rocky Mountain Spotted Fever

 - Treat clothing with a product that contains permethrin, which is known to kill ticks on contact.
 Don't use permethrin on skin.

 - Use any insect repellents safely.
-Follow instructions on the package.
+Follow the instructions on the package.
+Use extra caution when applying insect repellent on children.

 These tips can also help: